yubink/taily-cpp/README.md

 ###Commands using ./Taily

 Parameter files are simple key=value pairs.
 No space before or after '='!
+Example files can be found under the example directory.

 Parameter files for buildcorpus must contain the following parameters:
 * db: The directory where the corpus statistics files will be written.